This Other Eden (film): Plot

 An angry crowd gathers at the hotel, still maintaining that Crispin is to blame.
 Crispin goes out to the hotel balcony and manages to calm the crowd by praising Ireland and promising to pay for a new statue.
 Conor enters and attempts to reveal to the crowd that he is the true culprit, but is stopped by Maire and Devereaux.
 The men at the hotel are horrified to find that Conor wishes to stand trial and make everything public.
 Devereaux bids him to be more understanding.
 Maire explains the situation to Crispin, and he reveals that he too is illegitimate.
 He also reveals his mother was Irish and a Protestant.
 Maire is completely accepting of this information, to her father's annoyance.

 McRoarty receives a phone call that a journalist is coming to Ballymorgan to investigate what happened to the statue.
 The journalist, MacPherson, arrives with photographers, but the townspeople deny that there was a riot and that Conor was involved.
 The Canon assures Conor he will be able to fulfil his vocation in some way, even if he does not become a priest.

 Crispin succeeds in purchasing Kilgarrig.
 Clannery blames the destruction on a faulty electrical cable lighting some explosives that he left near the statue.
 McRoarty and Maire argue about her wish to return to England.
 Maire informs Crispin that if he still wants to marry her, he should ask her father for a large dowry.
 Crispin succeeds in procuring the dowry and Maire's hand in marriage.

-Basis

-This Other Eden is an adaptation of the play of the same name by Louis D'Alton.
-The play was first performed at the Queen's Theatre in June 1953 by the Abbey players.